Pfizer Building: Residential conversion

 In early 2024, Metro Loft Management tentatively agreed to buy just less than half of Werner's ownership stake in the development.
 Metro Loft and David Werner announced plans to convert the building into 1,500 apartments, which would make it the largest commercial-to-residential conversion project in New York City.
 Initially, none of the units would have been affordable housing units.
 Interior demolition commenced in mid-2024.
 Metro Loft and Werner did not plan to keep Bel-Jon's mural, which Pfizer had not taken with them to Hudson Yards, leading to concern that the mural could be destroyed.
 Bel-Jon's daughters were also unable to relocate their father's mural on their own, and ultimately Pfizer agreed to take back the mural.
 The project was expected to cost several hundreds of millions of dollars; in August 2024, Northwind Group gave Metro Loft and Werner a $75 million loan for 219 East 42nd Street.
 That October, Metro Loft and Werner obtained Alexandria's portion of 235 East 42nd Street's ground lease for $18 million.

-Northwind Group loaned $135 million for the residential conversion in January 2025, and Gensler publicly announced plans for the building's redesign the same month.
-By then, Werner and Metro Loft had their plans to call for 1,600 apartments, of which 25 percent would be affordable housing; this would make the Pfizer Building the largest office-to-residential conversion in the United States.
-In addition, 219 East 42nd Street was planned to be expanded to 29 stories.
-Werner bought the final portion of 235 East 42nd Street's site from Bernard Kayden in February 2025, giving him and Metro Loft full ownership of Pfizer's 42nd Street buildings.
-Metro Loft and Werner sought an additional $700 million loan for the project that April.
-In addition, the building was planned to receive a 467m tax exemption for its affordable-housing units.
+Northwind Group loaned $135 million for the residential conversion in January 2025.
+Gensler publicly announced plans for the building's redesign the same month.
+By then, Werner and Metro Loft had plans for 1,600 apartments, of which 25 percent would be affordable housing; this would make the Pfizer Building the largest office-to-residential conversion in the United States.
+219 East 42nd Street was planned to be expanded to 29 stories.

+In February 2025, Werner bought the final portion of 235 East 42nd Street's site from Bernard Kayden, giving him and Metro Loft full ownership of Pfizer's 42nd Street buildings.
+In April, Metro Loft and Werner sought an additional $700 million loan for the project.
+The building was planned to receive a $467 million tax exemption for its affordable-housing units.
 That May, Madison Realty Capital agreed to provide a $720 million loan for the project.
+Between July 2025 and July 2026, the New York City Department of Buildings (DOB) issued seven construction-safety violations to general contractor Robert Travis.